samdammers/aws-foundry-ssl/README.md

 Should you run into the allowed LetsEncrypt TLS requests of _5 requests per Fully Qualified Domain Name, per week_, you'll need to wait _one week_ before trying again.
 You can still access your instance over _non-secure_ `http`.

 After a week, you can re-run the issuance request manually, or if you haven't done anything major, you may just tear down the CloudFormation stack and start over.
+- Improve CloudWatch logs (?)
+- Add script to facilitate transfer between two EC2s?
+- Store LetsEncrypt PEM keys in AWS Secrets Manager and retrieve them instead of requesting new ones to work around the issuance limit (is that even possible / supported?)
+- Better ownership/permissions defaults?
+- Automatically select the `x86_64` or `arm64` image based on instance choice (even possible?)
+- Consider using SSH forwarding via SSM or EC2 Instance Connect instead of key pair stuff, would need to look into this
+- IPv6 support (AWS will soon start charging for IPv4 address assignments), in progress
+- Consider better packaging to remove public github repo cloning but instead use a packaged copy of the repo

+## Notes

+- The s3 bucket policy contains 3 private range subnets (usually the default vpc subnets)
+  - This is intentional despite the lack of use
+  - Having more than 1 item ensures the lambda code assumption (that its a list) can be true
+    - By all means PR a better code if you would like
+  - Having them there does not harm anything

+- This install clones the public repository to access scripts
+  - Ensure you update the repo to your own if making changes